‘Blatant racism in practice’: For Pinterest whistleblowers, COO’s settlement is a slap in the face

 Criticism of Pinterest’s response to Ozoma and Banks has underscored the way that race and class intersect in Silicon Valley’s treatment of gender discrimination claims.

-“This week, we saw, yet again, another large corporation display clear inequitable treatment of Black employees in Silicon Valley,” says Jade Magnus Ogunnaike, senior campaigns director at the racial equity nonprofit Color of Change.
+“This week, we saw, yet again, another large corporation display clear inequitable treatment of Black employees in Silicon Valley,” says Jade Magnus Ogunnaike, senior campaigns director at the racial equity organization Color of Change.
 “Pinterest’s handling of Francoise Brougher’s lawsuit—paying out $22.5 million—compared to how the company practically ignored Ifeoma Ozoma and Aerica Shimizu Banks after they called out intense discrimination, is blatant racism in practice.”

 The settlement includes a joint statement with Pinterest in which Brougher says she “is encouraged that Pinterest is committed to building a culture that allows all employees to feel included and supported.”
 In its part of the statement, which Brougher shared on Twitter, Pinterest says it “recognizes the importance of fostering a workplace environment that is diverse, equitable, and inclusive and will continue its actions to improve its culture.”